The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 Recall that $b$ is the maximal length of an element $u_{i,j}$ (that was constructed in lemma \ref{1.3}), with respect to the generating set $\eta(S)$ of $L$.
 At this stage we fix $m$, and look at the balls, $B_{q(m+b)}(\Gamma,g_n(S))$, where $n$ is large enough, and $q$ is an arbitrary positive integer.
 The ball, $B_{q(m+b)}(\Gamma,g_n(S))$, contains all the elements:

 and in particular all such elements that are images of feasible elements.
-Since by lemma \ref{1.5}, $h_n$ maps the feasible elements injectively, lemma \ref{1.6} implies that (for large enough $n$, where large enough does not depend on $q$), the ball, $B_{q(m+b)}(\Gamma,g_n(S))$, contains at least the (distinct) images of feasible elements, hence:
+Since by lemma \ref{1.5}, for large enough $n$, $h_n$ maps the feasible elements injectively, lemma \ref{1.6} implies that (for large enough $n$, where large enough does not depend on $q$), the ball, $B_{q(m+b)}(\Gamma,g_n(S))$, contains at least the (distinct) images of feasible elements.
+Hence:

 Therefore:

 This finally proves proposition \ref{1.2} in case the action of the limit group $L$ on the limit tree $Y$ is free.

 {\it The general case of possibly non-free actions}